al-kaleshi/nesEmulator/README.md

 Load the nestest.nes by clicking choose file.

 Tick to advance the program.
-Refer to http://www.qmtpro.com/~nes/misc/nestest.log if interested in where I recieved my tests.
-Using reggex I was able to isolate every line follwoing the form, { pc: ?, accumulator: ?, x: ?, y: ?, sp: 251 } (cpu-test-data.ts).
+Refer to http://www.qmtpro.com/~nes/misc/nestest.log Using reggex I was able to isolate every line following the form, { pc: ?, accumulator: ?, x: ?, y: ?, sp: 251 } (cpu-test-data.ts).
 I then put it into an array and looped through each one ensuring my flags and registers were all correct using jest. (cpu.test.ts).